donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_3/exercise.md

     Each call of `qsubfeval` submits a job to run on a pair of `n` (array dimention) and `t` (duration).
 For this reason, we should make iteration ourselves using the `for` loop.
 This is different to using the `qsubcellfun`.

-    Another difference is that the MATLAB prompt is returned after job submission, and thus, we can continue with other MATLAB commands without the need to wait for jobs to finish.
-Due to this reason, we need to save references to the submitted jobs in order to retrieve the results later.
-In the example above, references of jobs are stored in the array of `jobs` and saved to the file `jobs.mat`.
+    Another difference is that the MATLAB prompt is not blocked after job submission.
+One benefit here is that we can continue with other MATLAB commands without the need to wait for jobs to finish.
+However, we need to save references to the submitted jobs in order to retrieve the results later.
+In the example above, references of jobs are stored in the array of `jobs`.
+You may also save to the reference to a file and leave MATLAB completely.

 5. You probably noticed that the job reference returned from `qsubfeval` is not the torque job id.
 The `qsublist` function is provided to map the job reference to the torque job id.
 We could combine this function to query the job status, using a system call to the `qstat` command.
 For example:

     ```matlab
+    >> load 'jobs.mat'
+    >>
     >> for j = jobs
     jid = qsublist('getpbsid', j);
     cmd = sprintf('qstat %s', jid);